-"RainKeep Three Sisters" sculpture coming to Casey Farm
+"RainKeep Three Sisters" sculpture now permanently installed at Casey Farm

 A shiny aluminum, yellow, and purple modern sculpture in the Casey Farm landscape: RainKeep Three Sisters